truenas/middleware/README.md

 Once whitelisted, the following commands may be used to interact with that service:

-    "ok to test" to accept this pull request for testing "test this please" for a one time test run
+    "ok to test" to accept this pull request for testing.
+    "test this please" for a one time test run
     "add to whitelist" to add the author to the whitelist